8libra/python101/unit06/README.md

     print("Usage: python convert.py <input_file> <output_file>", file = sys.stderr)
     sys.exit(1)
 input_file, output_file = sys.argv[1], sys.argv[2]
-# `sys.argv` is a list variable that contains arguments specified at the command line, the first argument is at index 1
+# `sys.argv` is a list variable that contains arguments specified at the command line, the first argument is at index 1 because index 0 is the name of the Python file
-# sys.stderr is a way to print error messages to the screen, and is used to distinguish between error messages and data output
+# sys.stderr is a way to print error messages to the screen, and is used to distinguish between error and status messages and data output
-# sys.exit is a function that exits Python, with an error code
+# sys.exit is a function that exits Python, with an status code

 # Detect input delimiter using the filename extension
+# we use the lower() function because the case of the filename is unpredictable
 if input_file.lower().endswith(".csv"):
     input_delimiter = ","
 elif input_file.lower().endswith(".tsv"):